quidproquo/ranker/README.md

 rankings = Ranker.rank(players, :by => :score)
 ```

-In some cases objects need to be ranked in ascending order (e.g., Golf).
+In some cases objects need to be ranked in ascending order, for example, if you were ranking golf players.

 ```ruby